abdulrahman19/abdulrahman19/README.md

 * [Pershama](https://github.com/abdulrahman19/Pershama) my cheat sheets to remember stuff and preparing for interview
 * [Laravel docker compose](https://github.com/abdulrahman19/Laravel-docker-compose) to use Laravel inside Docker

-For sorry all my big contributions in private repositories in Gitlab and Bitbucket, but I'll still add more repositories here in the future.
+For sorry all my big contributions in private repositories, but I'll still add more repositories here in the future.

 **:incoming_envelope: Say hi,** my Twitter account [@engabdulrahman1](https://twitter.com/engabdulrahman1) and my LinkedIn [profile](https://www.linkedin.com/in/abdulrahman-asaad1989/)